OnlineImage/php55-encrypted/readme.txt

 == Changelog ==
 = 2.0.2 =
-Added version history and house on AWS repo to push final to GitHub = 2.0.1 =
+Added version history.
+Original code now on AWS repo for development and to push final to GitHub for releases.
+= 2.0.1 =
 Added Millcreek Utah to the zip code database